zxcalc/pyzx/doc/gettingstarted.rst

 If you wish to use the demo notebooks or benchmark circuits, then the repository can be cloned from `Github <https://github.com/zxcalc/pyzx>`_.

 The best way to get started if you have cloned the repository is to run the `Getting Started notebook <notebooks/gettingstarted.ipynb>`_ in Jupyter.
-This page contains the same general information as that notebook.
+This page is meant to give you an overall view of what can be done with pyZX, but the notebook explains all this and more in much more detail.

 .. warning::
 	The newer JupyterLab as opposed to the older Jupyter Notebook uses a different framework for widgets which is currently not compatible with the widgets used in PyZX.
 It is therefore recommended that you use the classic notebook interface.
 If you are using JupyterLab you can find this interface by going to 'Help -> Launch Classic Notebook'.